formula-usi/warmup-assignment/README.md

 4. Select the newly created folder
 5. Select the scene `Sandbox Track`
 6. Select the button `Joystick/Keyboard w Rec`
 7. Drive manually trying to stay as much as possible at the center of track.
-For a decent model, 10 to 30 laps may be sufficient.
+For a decent model, 10 to 30 laps ~~may~~ should be sufficient.

 ### Training